decebals/wicket-dashboard/README.md

     }

-To configure wicket-dashboard settings see DashboardSettings class.
-In this class you can specify for example if you want to ignore the wicket-dashboard jquery internal version, or to specify another versions for wicket-dashboard's resources.
+To configure wicket-dashboard see DashboardSettings class.
+In this class you can specify for example if you want to ignore the jquery internal version, or to specify another versions for wicket-dashboard's resources.

     public void init() {
         ...

         DashboardSettings dashboardSettings = DashboardSettings.get();
-        // I don't want to add the internal wicket-dashboard jquery to page head when I used DashbaordPanel dashboardSettings.setIncludeJQuery(false);
+        // I don't want to add the internal wicket-dashboard's jquery to page head when I used DashboardPanel dashboardSettings.setIncludeJQuery(false);

         ...